lukecav/awesome-woocommerce/README.md

 * [Donation Platform for WooCommerce](https://wordpress.org/plugins/wc-donation-platform/) -   Donation Platform for WooCommerce unlocks the power of WooCommerce for your online fundraising & crowdfunding.
 * [Location Picker at Checkout for WooCommerce](https://wordpress.org/plugins/map-location-picker-at-checkout-for-woocommerce/) -   Allow customers to choose their shipping location using a map at checkout.
 * [WooCommerce Auto Delete System Status Logs](https://wordpress.org/plugins/auto-delete-system-status-logs/) -   This plugin deletes WooCommerce status log files automatically after a time period specified by the administrator.
+* [WooCommerce Prune Orders](https://wordpress.org/plugins/woo-prune-orders/) -   Adds a tool to the WooCommerce tools page which puts orders of selected status into the trash where they can be permanently deleted.

 ## Action Scheduler
 * [Action Scheduler Timeout Monitor](https://github.com/Prospress/action-scheduler-timeout-monitor/) -  Gather additional information about subscription action scheduled events which timeout.